jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Jan 16 is: 1051.0
+>The average increase in reported cases for the seven days ending on Jan 23 is: 1094.0
 >
->The last time cases per day were this high was Jan 15 2023: 1 day prior.
+>The last time cases per day were this high was Jan 20 2023: 3 days prior.
 >
->The seven day average then was: 1113 cases.
+>The seven day average then was: 1110 cases.

 >
->The last time cases per day was lower than this was Apr 22 2022: 269 days prior.
+>The last time cases per day was lower than this was Jan 22 2023: 1 day prior.
 >
->The seven day average then was: 1040 cases.
+>The seven day average then was: 1081 cases.
 >
->Jan 16 marks the lowest 7 day average in the last three weeks.
+>The lowest 7 day average reported cases per day in the last three weeks was on Jan 22 2023.
+>
+>This was 1 days prior.
+The average was 1081 cases per day.
+>
+>The 7 day average case rate on Jan 23 is an increase of 1.2 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Jan 16 is: 47
+>The average increase in hospitalizations per day for the seven days ending on Jan 23 is: 3
 >
->Jan 16 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>Jan 23 marks the lowest 7 day average in hospitalizations in the last three weeks.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)